hieuvp/react-native-fingerprint-scanner/README.md

 ### Extra Steps

-1. Make sure the following versions is correct in `android/app/build.gradle`
+1. Make sure the following versions are all correct in `android/app/build.gradle`
     ```
     android {
         compileSdkVersion 25